massimodeagro/SPiDbox/OS/README.md

 2. Connect to your raspbberry the keyboard, the screen, insert the sd-card and connect to power You do not necessarly need the camera connected for setting up your system, but you can connect it now for testing purposes
 3. Once connected to power the raspberry pi will boot.
-In some minutes it should bring you to the command line
-4. First, you will need to connect to your wifi.
+In some minutes it should bring you to the command line Note that on your first login, you will be asked to provide the "login", or username, and password.
+The default username is "pi", the default password is "raspberry"
+4. First, lets enable fast login, so you will not be prompted for username and password anymore.
 Enter the configuration gui
     ```
     $ sudo raspi-config
     ```
-    note, the command sudo will prompt a request for password.
-The default password for the raspberry is "raspberry" select "Localisation Options" -> "Change wireless country" and specfy your location.
+    note, the command sudo will prompt a request for password. choose "Boot Options" -> "Desktop/CLI" and choose "Console autologin".

+5. Next, you will need to connect to your wifi.
+If you closed it from the step before, reopen the configuration GUI
+    ```
+    $ sudo raspi-config
+    ```

+    select "Localisation Options" -> "Change wireless country" and specfy your location.
 Then close the config next, open the `wpa-supplicant` file by the command
     ```